eliasyaoyc/fastjob/README.md

 Delayed、API , but we can ignore API because of it will directly startup through interface that client supports, so the remaining scheduling policies are divided into regular tasks and second-level tasks based on execution frequency.

-* **Regular tasks :** acquire tasks that ready to executed from database,and generate execution record insert into database then push it to delayer timer.
+* **Regular tasks :** Acquire tasks that ready to executed from database,and generate execution record insert into database then push it to delayer timer.
-* **Second Level tasks :** server will not be scheduled and executed and will be directly lowered into the worker, so worker will schedule and execute.**
+* **Second Level tasks :** Server will not be scheduled and executed and will be directly lowered into the worker, so worker will schedule and execute.

 **How to conduct reliable scheduling?**
 > Scheduler can't acquire task due to network latency or other unknown questions, so how do we schedule reliably?